MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/developer/sample-bulk-delete-exported-records.md

 ---
-title: "Sample: Bulk delete exported records (Developer Guide for Dynamics 365 Customer Engagement (on-premises)) | MicrosoftDocs"
+title: "Sample: Bulk delete exported records | MicrosoftDocs"
 description: "Sample demonstrates how to perform a bulk deletion of records that were previously exported by using the Export-to-Excel option."
 keywords:
 ms.date: 10/31/2017